August 22, 2013

 Finally, he decided to tell the whole story: that the basement tapes were no more.
 Every copy of the toxic footage had already been destroyed.
 He told the Colorado weekly newspaper Westword that he had simply decided to do all that he could to “ensure the tapes don’t end up on YouTube.”

 Another clip appeared on YouTube: “Well, this is my last video.
 It all has to come to this.
 Tomorrow is the day of retribution, the day I will have my revenge against humanity, against all of you.”
 The young man promised to invade “the hottest sorority house at UCSB” and kill every college girl there.

 He laughed, envisioning it.
 But the laughter came off as forced; it was all a performance.
-The video itself was part of the
+The video itself was really part of the attack.

 He had posted disturbing videos before, if not quite like this one.
 Just a month earlier, his mother had seen one and called police, who came to his apartment for a wellness check.
 But he had told the deputies that he just “made the videos as a way to express himself because he was lonely and did not have any friends.”
 He was calm, and polite, and the deputies determined that he did not meet the criteria for an involuntary 72-hour hold.

 This “last video” he uploaded was different.
 He had actually recorded it the day before, having planned the events carefully: he had waited for his roommates to come home that morning, separately, and then stabbed each of them to death, in their bedrooms.
 (It didn’t require any prowess as a warrior on his part, of course; an organism as pathetic as he was always had the element of surprise.)
 He then uploaded his video to YouTube from his laptop, with the title “My Retribution.”
 Then he took his 9mm Glock 34 and Sig Sauer P226R pistols (both purchased legally) and drove to a sorority house near the campus of UCSB.